12. Galicia & Northern Portugal

 Day 1.
 Madrid - Leon - Oviedo (446 km ~ 277 miles)

-Departure at 08.00 in the morning towards north of Madrid.
-First stop - Spanish city Leon, offering a wide range of highlights.
-Leon is home to a wealth of grand, historic buildings, which include some of the most important in Spain.
-Some sights you may explore in your free time:
+Departure at 8:00 in the morning towards the north of Madrid.
+First stop: the Spanish city of Leon, offering a wide range of highlights.
+Leon is home to a wealth of grand, historic buildings, including some of the most important in Spain.
+Some sights you may explore in your free time are:

-• Leon’s Cathedral, the Catedral de Santa María de Regla de Leon, is a French style gothic cathedral, which was built on the site of King Ordoño II’s royal palace.
+• Leon’s Cathedral, the Catedral de Santa María de Regla de Leon, is a French-style gothic cathedral that was built on the site of King Ordoño II’s royal palace.
 He wanted to give thanks to God after he was able to defeat the Moors, and the cathedral was his way of doing this.
 It has a stunning facade, decorated with a huge rose window and lots of colorful stained glass.

-• The Convento de San Marcos - the old convent of San Marcos is one of the most famous and stunningly beautiful buildings in Leon.
+• The Convento de San Marcos, the old convent of San Marcos, is one of the most famous and stunningly beautiful buildings in Leon.
 It’s made up of the convent itself, which is now a luxury five-star hotel; a church consecrated in 1541; and a fascinating archaeological museum.
-It was a gift from Fernando the Catholic to the city of Leon, and today is considered to be the most important Spanish Renaissance buildings in the country.
+It was a gift from Fernando the Catholic to the city of Leon, and today it is considered one of the most important Spanish Renaissance buildings in the country.

-• At the center of the city sits the grand Plaza Mayor, surrounded by colonnade arches, beautiful architecture and buildings painted in crimson, mustards and rose.
+• At the center of the city sits the Grand Plaza Mayor, surrounded by colonnade arches, beautiful architecture, and buildings painted in crimson, mustard, and rose.
 The original name of the square was Plaza Pan, or Bread Square, because it was home to so many bakeries.
-Have a snack and a coffee or a proper lunch in one of the numerous restaurants and cafeterias, located along the inner perimeter of Plaza Mayor.
+Have a snack, a coffee, or a proper lunch in one of the numerous restaurants and cafeterias located along the inner perimeter of Plaza Mayor.

 Later, we will continue onward to Oviedo.
 Accommodation and dinner upon arrival.